NaniJoshi/k8s-interview-questions/k8s.md

 ---

 ## What is Kubernetes?
-* kubenetes is a orchestration tool.
+* kubenetes is a container orchestration tool.
 * used to manage containers.

 ## What is the difference between kubernetes and docker?